 The kit is small and very lightweight, so it was easy to pack and take with me wherever I went—literally, in my pocket.

-The lens is super compact it made my mirrorless camera feel and how I didn’t have to worry about any focusing or lens issues.
-It felt so nice just to be able to ‘point and shoot’ something I’ve missed, in all honesty.
-What I found surprising was how much more light was getting in compared to my other lenses, meaning that I could take images at much faster shutter speeds than I was used to with my regular kit lens.
+The lens is super compact and I didn’t have to worry about any focusing or lens issues–it was so nice just to be able to ‘point and shoot’.
+Which is something I’ve missed over the years, in all honesty.
+What I found surprising was how much more light was getting in compared to my other lenses, meaning that I could take images at much faster shutter speeds than I was used to with my regular lens.

-No issues with using the lens, or it coming off.
-It was all fine.
-It also meant that I could snap away very intently… to the point where I took well over 1000 pictures on my trip (too much, but it happens)!
+There were also zero problems when using the lens, or having it fall off, it was all fine.
+Which also meant that I could snap away very intently… to the point where I took well over 1000 pictures on my trip (too much, but it happens)!

-After spending some time in Lightroom reducing my images to a manageable size, here are my favourite photos from the trip using the Pocket Dispo disposable camera lens.
+After spending time in Lightroom reducing my image collection from the trip to a manageable size, below are my favourite photos from the trip using the Pocket Dispo disposable camera lens.

 The look: